 Yuan Shikai in uniformOn the 1st of January 1912, Dr. Sun Yat-sen was inaugurated as the first president of the Republic of China, just as it had been widely expected due to his leading position in the fight against the Qing government.
-However, under Yuan Shikai's deal with the Qing government, Dr. Sun Yat-sen had to agree to resign from his position as president after the abdication of the Qing emperor, in order to let Yuan Shikai become the next president.
+However, under Yuan Shikai's deal with the Qing government, Dr. Sun Yat-sen had to agree to resign from his position as president after the abdication of the Qing emperor in order to let Yuan Shikai become the next president.

-This came to happen soon after on the 12th of February 1912.
-Dr. Sun Yat-sen resigned as president of the republic, in order to let Yuan Shikai take his place as a supposedly provisional president until a proper constitution and institutional structure for a new permanent system of governance were all put in place.
+photo of Dr. Sun Yat-sen, the founding father of modern China and the Nationalist Kuomintang Party (KMT)This came to happen soon after on the 12th of February 1912.
+Dr. Sun Yat-sen resigned as president of the republic in order to let Yuan Shikai take his place as a supposedly provisional president until a proper constitution and institutional structure for a new permanent system of governance were all put in place.
 The election of a provisional national assembly was scheduled for the autumn of 1912.

 photo of Song JiaorenHowever, Yuan Shikai was not really willing to give up his position as president either.
-Yuan Shikai is suspected of having orchestrated the assassination of Song Jiaoren (1882 - 1913), the leader of the Kuomintang nationalist party in the provisional assembly, just when Song was about to board a train in Shanghai, that would have brought him to Beijing in order to take his seat in the assembly there.
+Yuan Shikai is suspected of having orchestrated the assassination of Song Jiaoren (1882 - 1913), the leader of the Nationalist Kuomintang Party in the provisional assembly, just when Song was about to board a train in Shanghai that would have brought him to Beijing in order to take his seat in the assembly there.

 That assassination didn't stop the assembly from beginning its deliberations about the future of the republic though.
-After Yuan Shikai had coerced the assembly into electing him as president (for a 5-year term) in late 1913, he expelled all Kuomintang delegates from further participation in it.
+After Yuan Shikai had coerced the assembly into electing him as president (for a five-year term) in late 1913, he expelled all Kuomintang delegates from further participation in it.

-A rump legislature, that was filled with his supporters and that didn't include any Kuomintang delegates, continued to meet after that.
+A rump legislature that was filled with his supporters and that didn't include any Kuomintang delegates continued to meet after that.
 It eventually approved a constitution that named Yuan Shikai as president for life!

 In late 1915, Yuan Shikai even tried to establish a new imperial dynasty with himself as the Great Emperor of China!
 He had ceremonial robes made for himself that had characterized the outfit of emperors, assembled a group of officials that were supposed to constitute his Confucian imperial cabinet and even performed the sacrificial rites according to the ancient customs at the Temple of Heaven in Beijing, the traditional place for Chinese emperors to pray to heaven for a good harvest!